nsider4/InventoryManager/README.md

 - 🧩 **Compatibility**: Supports both numerical IDs and material names across all versions
 - 📦 **Inventory management**: Includes a handler for all active inventories
 - 🔄 **Dynamic updates**: Easily modify `ItemStack` information

 ---

-## To-Do List
-- 📝 Add support to use a normal inventory as a base for per-player inventories.

----